NYU-CS9053/Syllabus/README.md

 * You will work on your assignment and commit locally
 * The final commit which I'll review for grading will be the latest commit __before 5pm__ the day of the following lecture (i.e., you'll have about one week to complete the assignment)
 * Only __after 5pm__ you should push your changes to your forked repository (`git push`) and then issue a [Pull Request](https://help.github.com/articles/using-pull-requests) for your completed work thus making it available for grading.
+* Note, the pull request __must be submitted within 24 hours__ of the due date.

 __Late submissions are treated as 0__ Submitting an assignment late will not be tolerated in any circumstance.
+This includes issuing a pull request after the 24 hour deadline of last commit.
 If this happens you can use this as your grade which will not be counted.

 __Important__ If any part of this process does not make sense please let me know __ASAP (as soon as possible)__ via e-mail or in the first lecture.